This workshop has now moved online. Fermenting vegetables is a great way of preserving the goodness and flavour of harvest-time for later months.

-Come join us at Shillingford Organics Farm School to learn how to make live food, which can encourage better gut health and wellbeing.
+Join us via Zoom to learn how to make live food, which can encourage better gut health and wellbeing.
 Learn various techniques of Lactic Acid Fermentation to make traditional Sauerkraut, brined vegetables & condiments.
-This is a fun, hands-on workshop resulting in you taking away the ferments you have prepared as well as gaining the knowledge and confidence to experiment further at home.
+This is a fun, hands-on workshop resulting in you making your own ferments and gaining the knowledge and confidence to experiment further with other recipes.

 About your tutor: